Leading IT Transformation

 Operations: Enterprise resource planning (ERP), operations support, process control

 Financial: Expense management, budgeting and planning, forecasting and reporting, investment and portfolio management

 Productivity: Project management, web conferencing, email and calendar, voicemail

-Information management: Content management, management information systems, document management, record management, planning and reporting
+Information management: content management, management information systems, document management, records management, planning and reporting

 Business intelligence: Big data, data lakes, data modelling, decision support, competitive intelligence, visualization, text analytics, market research